 Overall, this smart lock a great bang for your buck, especially if you own Apple TVs and are looking for an affordable option.

-The Ultimate Guide to Buying Homekit Smart Lock
+Ultimate Guide to Buying the Best Homekit Smart Lock

 Before you get excited reading all the reviews and hop on to a website to order one for yourself – please remember that not all smart locks are compatible with your door.
 Therefore, you really need to check the compatibility of a particular model you like with your door.